XTLS/Xray-docs-next/docs/en/config/inbounds/dokodemo.md

 > `address`: address

 The address to forward the traffic to.
 It can be an IP address like `"1.2.3.4"` or a domain name like `"xray.com"`.
-It is a string type.
+It is a string type, default `"localhost"`.

 When `followRedirect` (see below) is set to `true`, `address` can be empty.

 > `port`: number

-The specified port on the destination address to forward the traffic to.
-It should be in the range 1,655351,65535.
-It is a numeric value and is a required parameter.
+The specified port on the destination address to forward the traffic to, range \[0, 65535\], numeric type.
+If not filled or set to 0, it defaults to the listening port.

+> `portMap`: map[string]string

+A map maps local ports and required remote addresses/ports (if the inbound listens on several ports).
+If a local port is not included, handles according to `address`/`port` setting.

 > `network`: "tcp" | "udp" | "tcp,udp"